 Mar 25, 2021, 1:00 PM, Posted by Alisha Greenberg

 The Robert Wood Johnson Foundation Sports Award is removing barriers to health equity through sports.
-Applications for 2021 awards are being accepted now.

 In Harlem, girls as young as age 6 are figure skating while receiving academic, social and emotional support.
 In Cambridge, people who were once incarcerated are now on a career path to become fitness trainers.
 In Atlanta, youth are playing soccer on previously unused land near train stations, repurposed as soccer fields.
 On both sides of the United States/Mexico border, youth are building friendships and getting professional tennis instruction coupled with academic enrichment.